A Daughter's Tribute to her Mother, Elizabeth Ramsey, the Queen of Philippine Rock n' Roll

 “My mother was so ill.
 She told me, ‘Sansu, please record me.
 Let me finish telling you the story about my life because I want the Philippines to always remember that there was once a dark-skinned Filipina who broke all the color barriers in the Philippines’ entertainment world,’” Sansu said.

-Sansu kept her promise and spent the next five years until the last two weeks before her passing, recording her mother’s account, which formed the foundation for the book “Elizabeth Ramsey: Queen of Philippine Rock N’ Roll.”
+Sansu kept her promise and spent the next five years until the last two weeks before Elizabeth's passing, recording her mother’s account, which formed the foundation for the book “Elizabeth Ramsey: Queen of Philippine Rock N’ Roll.”
 Published in September 2017, the book highlights Elizabeth’s life, her family, and the obstacles she overcame.

 “Before you start reading my book, always remember that I carried these memories all my life and trusted my dear daughter Sansu to write the way I wanted to be.
 It is a shame that I am no longer with you to hear your ‘Oohs!’
 ‘Aahs!’
 ‘What!’
 ‘Really!’
 ‘Who!’
 ‘For Real!’
 But you know what!
 I am now with my dearest Santo Niño watching over all of you reading my book and eating rice with stinky fish,” Elizabeth wrote in the introduction of her book.
 “I hope you will be inspired, have learned from my mistakes, feel motivated, and know the importance of family, faith, and love.”